-Under employment laws in the UK, organisations looking to recruit new employees are obliged to conduct a right to work check to determine whether they are permitted to work legally.
+Under employment laws in the UK, organisations looking to recruit new employees are obliged to conduct a right to work check to determine whether they are eligible to work in the UK legally.
 This usually involves an inspection of documents like passports and bank statements, along with other information like home addresses.

 Of course, in order to work in the UK a person must provide original documents proving they are a British citizen, a citizen of the European Economic Area (EEA), or a Swiss national.
 Failing this, they will need to have a visa or work permit to work in the UK.
 This will obviously be checked by doing a passport inspection during the right to work check.